A few more blocks took us to

 The beautiful mansion was home to a religious art collection notable for the accuracy of its period detail, and especially its insight into the interaction of indigenous peoples with the Spanish conquistadors.There was room after room of paintings!

 In this primary repository of religious art in the city, many of the paintings in the collection were anonymous, but some were by the renowned indigenous artist Marcos Zapata.
 A highlight was a series of 17th-century paintings that depict the city's Corpus Christi procession.
+Religious music was piped into each room which added tremendously to our enjoyment of the museum.

 We and so many other tourists next spent time walking up and down a narrow street looking for a famous, 12-sided, Inca stone that was remarkable as its sides fitted perfectly to the neighboring stones.
 We spent some time admiring the amazing craftsmanship, counting the sides of stonework and watched as others tried to slip a paper between the cracks of these ancient walls.